 - 31.1.
-A list of recommended readings for the various examinations is furnished in the following pages for the guidance of the members/students.
-The list is not exhaustive and the candidates are expected to refer further literature/books/journals etc. on respective subjects covered by the syllabi; - 31.2.
-A soft copy of question papers for last five years is available on the institute website; - 313.
+A list of recommended readings for the various examinations is furnished in the following pages for the guidance of the members/students. - 31.2 A soft copy of question papers is available on the institute website; - 313.
 The Institute reserves its right to amend the syllabi for the various examinations or any other rules and regulations governing its activities at any time.
 However these changes would be displayed on Institute website; - 31.4.
-The Institute reserves the right to reject the application of any person for admission without assigning any reasons; - 31.5.
-Persons admitted as the students of the Institute for the Advance Diploma in Shipping Management & Logistics course or candidates having Advance Diploma in Shipping Management & Logistics course will not have the special rights and privileges enjoyed

-- by the enrolled Associate or Fellow members of the Institute till such candidates also enroll themselves as Fellow members of the institute. - 31.6.
-Candidates who pass in a minimum of three subjects in the first year examination would be allowed to keep terms (ATKT) for the final year courses subject to payment of prescribed fees. - 31.7.
-Candidates preparing for the Institute examinations are advised to study topic-wise, the syllabi of the subjects concerned, referring relevant books, literature and journals.
-The latest syllabi for all the courses along with lists of recommended books have been given in the following pages. - 31.8.
-The Institute does not have any Hostel facilities. - 31.9.
-The list of prescribed fees has been given at the end of this Prospectus.
+The Institute reserves the right to reject the application of any person for admission without assigning any reasons; - 315.
+Persons admitted as the students of the Institute for the Advance Diploma in Shipping Management & Logistics course or candidates having Advance Diploma in Shipping Management & Logistics course will not have the special rights and privileges enjoyed by the enrolled Associate or Fellow members of the Institute till such candidates also enroll themselves as Fellow members of the institute. - 31.6 Candidates who pass in a minimum of three subjects in the first year examination would be allowed to keep terms (ATKT) for the final year courses subject to payment of prescribed fees. - 31.7.
+The latest syllabi for all the courses along with lists of recommended books have been given in the following pages. - 318.
+The Institute does not have any Hostel facilities.